 "Good to see you, Nev," Harry said warmly.
 "You too, Luna."

 "Good to be here," Neville said, not really caring whether he had a basis to believe so.
 He was just ecstatic not to be left out.

-"Yes, all we core Primes, together again.
+"Yes, all we Primes, together again.
 Scott must be beside himself," Hermione said dryly.

 Scott was leaning into the opened side door of the large grey motor, rustling sounds emanating from within.
 "Nev, Luna, come over here.
 Let me get you up to speed before we take off."

 They all gathered around Scott as he pulled a map from the vehicle and held it out.
 Harry took one corner and Ginny the other, stretching it taut.
-Neville wasn't sure what he was looking at – the names of places were familiar, but it was all a bunch of lines and letters.
-He didn't recognise much but the coasts and major cities.
+Neville wasn't sure what he was looking at.
+Some of the places were familiar, but it was all a bunch of lines and letters.
+He didn't recognise much but the coasts and cities.

 Neville felt a bit let down.
 He had expected a more exotic destination.
 "Why not just Apparate, then?"